 “I took this drug and right away, my dog died!
 Do NOT take this drug.”

 “I was taking this drug for a year before I realized I no longer lived on the same street and hadn’t for quite some time.”

 “If you take this drug and wake up one morning in the middle of a park, completely naked, with a frosting horn thingy sticking out of your mouth, or anywhere else, don’t say you haven’t been warned.”

 Well, these kinds of personal and heart-wrenching stories tend to put the kibosh on my enthusiasm for taking any of those devil drugs.
 I’m way too old to be messing with frosting horns.

 Not only that, some drugs seem to cause the very thing they’re supposed to cure.
 Or they cause something much worse.
 If you take one for depression, be on the lookout for suicidal thoughts: “This drug for depression may cause depression and suicidal thoughts.
 Pay no attention to these crazy thoughts.
 Increase dosage immediately.”

-But I think I present a challenge to these doctors.
+I present a challenge to doctors.
 They don’t recognize my sort of patient, and it makes them itch to know I don’t like taking Meloxicam, or Trazedone, or Ozone, or Nicodin, or Vicorineormarine.
-And when they really begin to itch, they need to take something for it.
+When they really begin to itch, they need to take something for it.

 I don’t know if I can chalk up my great nights’ sleep to the trigger point injections I got, or the drug.
 Who cares?
 If I wake up in the middle of the park naked, with the frosting horn thingy stuck anywhere, I will still count myself lucky.